SediDeVone/industries-product-specific-fields/README.md

     sf org login web --alias org-qa
     ```
   - Or JWT-based login (for CI/automation).
 Ensure you have server.key and set environment variables.
-    Important: The script derives env var names from the alias using `alias.capitalize()`.
-For an alias `org-qa`, it will look for:
+    Important: For JWT fallback, the script looks for environment variables using the alias as-is first, then a capitalized fallback.
+For alias `org-qa`, acceptable variables are:
-    - Org-qa_CLIENT_ID: Connected App client id
+    - org-qa_CLIENT_ID or Org-qa_CLIENT_ID: Connected App client id
-    - Org-qa_USERNAME: Username of the target org
+    - org-qa_USERNAME or Org-qa_USERNAME: Username of the target org
     Then run:
     ```
-    sf org login jwt --client-id $Org-qa_CLIENT_ID --jwt-key-file server.key --username $Org-qa_USERNAME --alias org-qa
+    sf org login jwt --client-id "$org-qa_CLIENT_ID" --jwt-key-file server.key --username "$org-qa_USERNAME" --alias org-qa
     ```

 Note: You can specify the Salesforce org alias and domain at runtime using command-line parameters.
 The --org parameter is required; --domain defaults to 'test' if not provided.
 The alias is case-insensitive for CLI lookup but the JWT env vars are case-sensitive as described above.